agritheory/check_run/docs/version-13/index.md

 # Check Run Documentation

-The check run application extends ERPNext[^1] with several payables-related utilities.
-These include a single-page payment mechanism, check printing, and bank-friendly reports.
+The Check Run application extends ERPNext[^1] with several payables-related utilities.
+These include the check run (a single-page payment mechanism), check printing, and a bank-friendly report.

 For installation help, see the [README page](../../README.md) for details on how to include the Check Run module in your ERPNext site.
-[TODO: move all installation instructions to a docs page and link to it on README?]
+[TODO: move all installation instructions to a docs page and link to that in the README?]

 The check run feature collects all outstanding payables for a given company and account head.
 It defaults to returning payables up to the current date, but this can be adjusted as needed.
 The user then selects the invoices to pay and the payment method.
 On submission, the form creates payment entries that post against the chosen bank account, and gives the user the option to print checks.